First some specifications;

 $325 High Performance Valve Springs with Titanium Retainers - Good to .600" Valve Lift

-As durable as the titanium, but without the glamour of being to say that your bike contains titaniun.
+As durable as the titanium, but without the glamour of being able to say that your bike contains titaniun.

 I've been told by the distributor that these are back-ordered indefinitely - possibly discontinued.